chapati/beam-wiki/Beam-wallet-protocol-API.md

 ```

 ### send
-Sends transactions with specific value to a given address.
+Sends transactions with specific valueand session to a given address.

 `-->`
 ```json